Soil for Healthy Food

-The pyramid design shows very clearly that there are many species and individuals at the lower levels, and fewer at the higher levels of the food chain.
+The pyramid design shows very clearly that there are many species and individuals at the lower levels and fewer at the higher levels of the food chain.
 The reason is that from one level to the next (when one organism eats or is fed by another), there is a certain amount of energy loss or wastage (food is stored energy).
-When we move from the plant realm to the animal realm, we are moving to the top of biotic pyramid.
+When we move from the plant realm to the animal realm, we are moving to the top of the biotic pyramid.

 So, what affects animal (and human) health and nutrition?
 Are animals really that much different from plants?
 If you raise animals, or your family just wants to be healthy, you need to know something about animal and human nutrition.

 We need to remember that sickness is not normal, either in humans or animals.
 Robust health is the normal condition or human and animal bodies.
 Certainly, some people are ill so much of the time they’ve probably forgotten what it feels like to be well.
 And farmers generally expect to have a certain number of sick and young animals that die.